 What is Vendor Reconciliation?

-What is the Vendor Reconciliation Process?
+Why is Vendor Reconciliation Important?

 What Are Best Practice Tips for Vendor Reconciliation?

-Vendor Reconciliation is a Key Function
+Final Thoughts: Vendor Reconciliation is a Key Function

 The sales reconciliation process is almost always time consuming.
 However, one way to make it as painless as possible and reduce the number of discrepancies is to establish a routine schedule for the reconciliation.

 This schedule can vary with different businesses, but it should be done on a monthly basis at a minimum.
+For high-volume vendors, consider weekly reconciliations to prevent discrepancies from accumulating.
+Regular reconciliation schedules help ensure timely payments, which are crucial for maintaining strong vendor relationships.

 This is another area where the act of reconciliation can be challenging.
 Not all vendors issue statements on the same schedule.
 It may be necessary to use parts of different statements from different vendors for the time period being reconciled.